tldr-pages/tldr/pages/common/gallery-dl.md

 `------------------login options------------------`

-- Use "-u / --username" to provide the username to login with (or set it in the config file)
+- Use "-u / --username" to provide the username to login with (or set it in the config file).
-- Use "-p / --password" to provide the password to login with
+- Use "-p / --password" to provide the password to login with.

 - To use a cookies.txt file, use "-C / --cookies"